Tonioou/go-api-test/README.md

 # TODO List

-> A crud to todo list, using Scylla DB, exporting
+> A crud to todo list, using a to be defined databases
-> metrics to prometheus